apereo/cas/README.md

 ## Introduction

 Welcome to the home of the [Central Authentication Service project][apereocas], more commonly referred to as CAS.
-CAS is an enterprise multilingual single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.
+CAS is an enterprise multilingual identity provider and single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.

 CAS is an open and well-documented authentication protocol.
-The primary implementation of the protocol is an open-source Java server component by the same name hosted here, with support for a plethora of additional authentication protocols and features such a SAML2, OpenID Connect and many many more.
+The primary implementation of the protocol is an open-source Java server component by the same name hosted here, with support for a plethora of additional authentication protocols and features such a SAML2, OpenID Connect, MFA and many many more.

 ## Contributions